Hasan Abubakar: Military life and career

-Prior to his appointment as the 22nd Chief of the Air Staff, Abubakar had an illustrious career within the Nigerian Air Force.
+Prior to his appointment as the 22nd Chief of the Air Staff, Abubakar had a fruitful career within the Nigerian Air Force.
 He began his military career at the Nigerian Military School, Zaria as a member of NMS 82 from where he proceeded to the Nigerian Defense Academy.
 He was enlisted into the Nigerian Air Force as a member of the 39 Regular Course of the Nigerian Defence Academy and was commissioned as a Pilot Officer in September 1992.

 Abubakar received his Ab-initio and Basic Flying Training Courses at the then 301 Flying Training School, Kaduna, from June 1997 to January 2000.
 During his flying career, he accumulated over 4,500 flying hours on various aircraft, including the Air Beetle, Dornier -228, C-130 Hercules, and the Boeing 737.

 Abubakar also underwent specialized training, including the Basic and Advanced Airborne Courses and the Amphibious Operations Course in March 1997 at the Nigerian Army Infantry Centre and Schools in Jaji and Calabar.

 Throughout his career, he held various roles, including serving at the 88 Military Airlift Group, Ikeja, where he held positions such as Operations Officer of the Operational Conversion Unit, Commanding Officer of 21 Wing, and Group Safety Officer, overseeing the effective support of air and land forces during stabilization operations across various theaters of operation.

 Additionally, Abubakar served in the United Nations Mission in the Democratic Republic of Congo (MONUC) in 2006 as a Team Leader in Mahagi, Ituri Brigade, and as Aviation Planning Officer at the Air Operations Base in Kinshasa.

 Furthermore, Abubakar served as the Commander of the prestigious 011 Presidential Air Fleet from December 2016 to January 2020 and as the Chief of Staff of Mobility Command, Yenagoa, Bayelsa State.
 He also held roles such as Director of Policy and Director of Operations at the Headquarters Nigerian Air Force, Abuja.
 His extensive experience in these positions provided him with a deep understanding of developmental imperatives and the strategic directives of NAF operations.

 In January 2022, Abubakar was appointed as the Air Officer Commanding Logistics Command, Ikeja, Lagos State, and later as Chief of Standards and Evaluation at Headquarters Nigerian Air Force, an appointment he held until his elevation as the 22nd Chief of the Air Staff in June 2023.